-It is the TREVITHIC DREDGER ENGINE, at 1 in 8 scale.
+It is the TREVITHICK DREDGER ENGINE, at 1 in 8 scale.

-This was designed by Richard Trevithic, and made in 1806, It was the first high pressure steam engine.
+This was designed by Richard Trevithick, and made in 1806, It was the first high pressure steam engine.
 It also employed a steam blower, cylindrical boiler, safety valve, and many other innovations.
 Incredibly, the engine worked in its first iteration.
-Richard Trevithic was indeed a genius, although relatively unrecognised in his own lifetime, and for almost 2 centuries since.
+Richard Trevithick was indeed a genius, although relatively unrecognised in his own lifetime, and for almost 2 centuries since.